peterjfk/HomePage/_posts/2021-01-01-Acoustic-Waves-File-Transmition.md

 <br>
 ### Conclusion

-It works, getting a single test to work took a while.
+It works! 😌, getting a single test to work took a while.
 On the image you can observe three `Hello, world` texts with a lot of mumbo jumbo in between.
 That is because I played the file thrice.
 The `ld` seems to have been non recoverable but that can be associated with the noise in the environment and added interference due to reflections.